avimallick/C-Projects/README.md

-# HI
+HI...

-# COLLECTION OF ALL RBR LECTURES OF C PROGRAMS
+## COLLECTION OF ALL RBR LECTURES OF C PROGRAMS

-# WILL MAKE ONE WITH C++ PROGRAMS AS WELL
+Will be updating all the C programming problems alongside Data Structures and Algorithms problems in this repository

+Currently the repo is private but will go public after a few things are sorted out

+## SWIFT PROJECTS REPO COMING SOON